katjagrace/katjagrace.github.io/_posts/2020-12-01-points-for-anxiety.md

 It is based on [Reid Wilson's](https://noiseinyourhead.com/) ideas, I think as described in [his book](https://www.amazon.com/Stopping-Noise-Your-Head-Overcome/dp/0757319068), though I haven't read it and most of my understanding comes from my therapist, my friend who also does this, and a [set of humorous videos on Reid Wilson's website](https://noiseinyourhead.com/free-video-series/).

-Here is the practice, as I practice it:
+Here is the practice, as I practice it:<!--ex-->

 If I'm anxious: